Healthy Homes Assessment Pukahu

 Home Assessments Pukahu for Rental Properties

-There are many concerns to look over in an house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of things you should look for during a home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+A few examples are:

-The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling can be extremely costly for property managers and landlords.
-For specialist guidance, contact us now and schedule your rental properties house evaluation.
+The consequences of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling could be significant for property owners and landlords.
+For specialist guidance, contact us now and schedule your rental property house assessment.

 home assessments for rental properties